RadhaGiripragada/Python/README.md

 # Python
 All these programs are just for my practice.
-Appreciate any comments to improve the version.
+Appreciate any comments to improve the logic.